-Below, you can read more on the categories of personal data that we process for which purposes and on which legal grounds.
+You can read more on the categories of personal data that we process for which purposes and on which legal grounds in the table below:

-In the areas where we use video surveillance, we inform about such surveillance in accordance with the Danish TV Surveillance Act (Section 3(1)).
+In case we process sensitive personal data, it is necessary for the establishment, exercise or defence of legal claims, cf. GDPR, Article 9(2)(f).
+In the areas where we use video surveillance, we inform visitors about such surveillance in accordance with the Danish TV Surveillance Act, Section 3(1).
 All recordings are stored securely and are only viewed if there are reasonable grounds for doing so, e.g. in case of an incident, and in such case only by selected persons.
-The recordings are automatically overwritten after 5 days, unless a problem is identified which requires investigation.
+The recordings are automatically overwritten after five days, unless a problem is identified which requires investigation.

 Data security is a high priority at Implement.
 We work seriously and professionally with information security, and we base our work on internationally recognised security standards.
 We have implemented security measures to ensure data protection of customer data, personal data and other confidential data.
 We conduct regular internal follow-ups in relation to the adequacy and compliance of policies and measures.